nsip/dev-nrt-splitter/README.md

 [Trim]
 Enabled = true                            # (bool), turn on/off Trim function.
-Columns = ["School", "Yrlevel", "Domain"] # (string array), which columns to be removed from original csv file.
+Columns = ["School", "YrLevel", "Domain"] # (string array), which columns to be removed from original csv file.
 OutFolder = "./out/"                      # (string), in which folder trimmed csv files should be output.

 [Splitting]
 Enabled = true                            # (bool), turn on/off Splitting function.
 OutFolder = "./out/"                      # (string), in which folder split results should be output.
-Schema = ["School", "Yrlevel", "Domain"]  # (string array), header sequence for splitting.
+Schema = ["School", "YrLevel", "Domain"]  # (string array), header sequence for splitting.
 Each header creates its split category folder.
 ```

 ### play with sample